-I travelled thousands of miles to escape England’s winter weather yet the rain seems to follow me.
-When you arrive in a country expecting sun (and the contents of your suitcase reflects exactly that), it can throw you off course.
+I travelled thousands of miles to escape England’s winter weather, yet the rain followed me.
+When you arrive in a country expecting sun (and the contents of your suitcase reflect exactly that), it can throw you off course.

-For days I chased the sun up the coast only to have the rain biting at my heels every time I moved town.
-I was fed up at my rotten luck, forever looking out the window, constantly waiting for the tap in the sky to turn off, wondering how to spend my days since life had thrown me a curve ball best enjoyed under an umbrella.
+For days I chased the sun up the coast, only to have the rain biting at my heels every time I moved town.
+I was fed up with my rotten luck, forever looking out the window, constantly waiting for the tap in the sky to turn off, wondering how to spend my days since life had thrown me a curve ball best enjoyed under an umbrella.

 Here’s the list anyway because I’m sure I’ll have plenty more rainy days on my travels.
 In no particular order…